-2.13 Vegetation Protection (VDec)
+2.8 Vegetation Protection (VDec)

-The offset areas will be protected by a Voluntary Declaration (VDec) under section 19E and 19F of the Vegetation Management Act 1999 (VM Act).
+The offset areas are protected by a Voluntary Declaration (VDec) (2021/000665) under section 19F of the Vegetation Management Act 1999 (VM Act).
 The VDec will be registered on property's title and be binding on current and future landholders until remnant status is achieved.

-3 Conservation Management Strategy and Environmental Objectives
+Conservation Management Strategy and Environmental 3 Objectives

-This section outlines management strategies and environmental objectives to protect and improve the condition of biodiversity values in the Offset Area.
+This section outlines the management strategies to protect and improve the condition of the biodiversity values in the Offset Area.
 They focus on addressing the key threats to the biodiversity values, such as unauthorised activity, clearing, altered fire regimes, weeds, feral animals, and overgrazing.